synfonaut/Open-Directory/README.md

 * group sub-categories
 * forms should clear between page refreshes
 * add default state for no entries
-* success after submit, show a message
+* success after submit, show a message and what to do if it doesn't appear (refresh)
 * reset money button after submit
 * add blurb about how you can make money on opendirsv
 * allow markdown in description